AstarNetwork/astar-docs/docs/learn/dapp-staking/protocol-parameters.md

 Tokenomics 3.0 introduces a tighter active bound for reward processing:

-- **Active rewarded dApps (per era): 16** — at most 16 dApps are reward-eligible per era across tiers.
+- **Active rewarded dApps (per era): 16.** At most 16 dApps are reward-eligible per era across tiers.
-- **Legacy compatibility bound: 500** — historical reward-era structures and claim paths may reference up to 500 dApps for backward compatibility.
+- **Legacy compatibility bound: 500.** Historical reward-era structures and claim paths may reference up to 500 dApps for backward compatibility.

 This separation exists so the protocol can keep compatibility with older stored reward structures while enforcing a much smaller active set going forward.